MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-products.md

 `https://content.api.bingads.microsoft.com/shopping/v9.1/bmc/{bmcMerchantId}/products?max-results=250&start-token=DFSos893j...`

-For a code example that shows how to get a list of product offers, see [Getting a List of Product Offers](../shopping-content/code-example-manage-products.md).
+For a code example that shows how to get a list of product offers, see [Managing Products Code Example](../shopping-content/code-example-manage-products.md).

 ## <a name="delete"></a> Deleting an offer from the store